carmine560/trading-assistant/README.md

     ('click', '88, 338'),            # Select the 'Tick Count' ranking.
     ('click', '315, 63'),            # Click the 'Prime Market' button.
     ('sleep', '0.2'),                # Sleep for 0.2 seconds.
-    # Recognize a numeric column and copy symbols to the clipboard.
+    # Recognize an alphanumeric column in the region, then copy symbols to the
+    # clipboard.
     ('copy_symbols_from_column', '328, 149, 52, 661'),
     ('press_hotkeys', 'alt, f4'),    # Close the window.
     ('click', '44, 120'),            # Select the second watchlist.